 The sudden striking of the Coronavirus pandemic has created immense demand for virtual hearings of the court, starting from the lowest court to the apex court.
 This has become a trend nowadays because of its time-saving feature and fast-tracking of cases.

-The viewing/live streaming of the court proceedings is restricted to lawyers and the clients only instead of the public.
+The viewing/live streaming of the court proceedings is restricted to lawyers and clients only instead of the public.
 Since both the central and state governments are bringing transparency in their departments, how can the Indian judiciary be subtracted from it by retaining public confidence within the same?
-There are certain advantages and disadvantages which are outlined below.
+There are certain advantages and disadvantages, which are outlined below.

 Note: In a first, Gujarat High Court has started live streaming of court proceedings on YouTube.

 - All the courts started operating in virtual mode throughout the pandemic.

 - In model video conferencing rules of the Supreme Court, public viewing of court proceedings through video conferencing has been stated.

 - The apex court had favoured the live streaming of court proceedings in the recent case outlined below.

 - Live Streaming of court proceedings through video conferencing mode is a part of the right to access justice as stated by the apex court.

 Objective of Live Streaming of Court Proceedings